-Design, Monitoring, and Evaluation for Programing in Fragile Environments measurable results.
+Design, Monitoring, and Evaluation for Programing in Fragile Environments

+This course presents an overview of essential principles in design, monitoring, and evaluation practice that enables peacebuilding professionals to successfully apply new skills to implement more effective projects that produce measurable results.
 If projects are designed well at the beginning, the monitoring and evaluation tools will be more effective in gathering necessary data to ensure they are on target toward the intended outcomes and impact.
 This helps ensure that risks to stakeholders are minimized, outcomes are clearly measured to maximize program impact, work is contributing to the knowledge base of the field, and limited resources are being used efficiently.